Vacancies

 Please ensure that you download and save the application form to your computer before completing the form, as completing within your browser may result in information not being saved.

-Chetham’s is committed to safeguarding and promoting the welfare of children; applicants must be willing to undergo child protection screening including checks with past employers and the Disclosure and Barring Service.
-Reg.
-Charity No: 526702
+Chetham’s is committed to safeguarding and promoting the welfare of children and applicants must be willing to undergo Child protection screening including checks with past employers and the

 All roles

 Please accept our thanks for your application.
-We’re, unfortunately, unable to respond to all applications received.
+We’re unfortunately unable to respond to all applications received.
 Shortlisted candidates will be contacted by the School and invited to interview.
 Except for cases where vacancies are open ended, we aim to make contact with successful applicants within three weeks of the specified closing date.

 The recruitment process and associated paperwork is in line with the standard regarding safeguarding children and safer recruitment in education.